Marginal/QLVideo/BUILDING.md

 ---------
 All plugins produce output in the system log.
 Use the filter `subsystem:marginal.qlvideo` in the Console app.

-To debug in Xcode:
+To debug in Xcode, first build the "Quicklook Video" target once.
+Then switch targets depending on what you wish to debug:
-* mdimporter - Edit the "Run" scheme for the "mdimporter" target as follows: "Executable": `/usr/bin/mdimport`, "Debug executable": ✔, "Arguments": `-n -d3 <testfile>`.
+* mdimporter - Edit the "Run" scheme for the "mdimporter" target as follows: "Executable": `/usr/bin/mdimport`, "Debug executable": ✔, "Arguments": `-t -d2 <testfile>`.
 * previewer - Run the "previewer" target in Xcode.
 When prompted, choose "Finder" as the app to run.
 In any Finder window press Space to preview a non-native video file.
 * thumbnailer - Doesn't seem possible to debug in Xcode.
 Good luck!